BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 exer1_fst$Pvalues
 ```

 Now, estimate Fst between the wild populations, including the original populations of Japan and Canada.
 What would you expect to see?
+Discuss this question among your peers after you type the following command (the analysis will take ~10 mins so go and grab a cup of coffee and discuss!).
 ```
 exer2 <- dartR::gl.keep.pop(data, c("Plymouth","BC","Faro", "Japan", "Norway", "Oosterschelde"), recalc = TRUE, mono.rm = TRUE, v = 2)
 exer2_fst <- dartR::gl.fst.pop(exer2,nboots = 1000)